Rutu136/Comp4050-Project-Management/Software Project Management Plan.md

 The resource acquisition process for the OVPS project involves the following steps:

-a.
-Identification of Resources:
+1. Identification of Resources:

     - Conduct a thorough analysis to identify all necessary resources, including personnel, equipment, hardware, software, licensing, compliance, and tools required for the project.

-b.
-Cost Estimation:
+2. Cost Estimation:

     - Estimate the costs associated with each resource, considering licensing and compliance rates and project-specific requirements.

-c.
-Contingency reserve resource:
+3. Contingency reserve resource:

     - Conducting a thorough analysis of potential identified risks through risk management plan.

 ### 3.1.3.2 Assignment of responsibility